 AIA Contract Documents does not publish any forms for assignment.

 Indemnification or “hold harmless” agreement –

 AIA Contract Documents does not publish an indemnity or “hold harmless” agreement.
-Although some agreements provide that one party will indemnify another party.
-A form specifically for this purpose is not published.
+Although some agreements provide that one party will indemnify another party or for mutual indemnification, we do not publish a form specifically for this purpose.

 Inspection or punch list forms –

 AIA Contract Documents does not publish a form to be used for inspection of work or a punch list.